-On January 21, 2015 and February 6, 2015, the Company, as general partner of the Operating Partnership, issued 23,280 and 2,500 shares of common stock of the Company, respectively, upon the redemption of 25,780 common partnership units of the Operating Partnership.
-These shares of common stock were issued in a private placement to two limited partners of the Operating Partnership, each an accredited investor, pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended.
+On May 4, 2015, the Company, as general partner of the Operating Partnership, issued 300 shares of common stock of the Company upon the redemption of 300 OP Units by a limited partner of the Operating Partnership.
+These shares of common stock were issued in a private placement to the limited partner, who is an accredited investor pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended.